 Interest Expense, Net.
 Interest expense, net for the fiscal year ended September 30, 2017 decreased \$0.7 million, or 15.1%, to \$4.0 million compared to \$4.7 million for the fiscal year ended September 30, 2016.
-The decrease in interest expense, net was due to a decrease in the average principal outstanding of \$60.4 million during the fiscal year ended September 30, 2017 compared to \$67.9 million during the fiscal year ended September 30, 2016, and a lower amortization of deferred debt issuance costs of \$0.7 million compared to \$0.9 million during the same periods.
+The decrease in interest expense, net was due to a decrease in the average principal outstanding of \$60.4 million during the fiscal year ended September 30, 2017 compared to \$72.3 million during the fiscal year ended September 30, 2016, and a lower amortization of deferred debt issuance costs of \$0.7 million compared to \$0.9 million during the same periods.
 This reduction in principal was partially offset by rising interest rates on our credit facilities with variable interest rates prior to the refinancing on June 30, 2017.
-Our CIT Credit Facility (as defined below) in place during the fiscal year ended September 30, 2016 and the first nine months of the fiscal year ended September 30, 2017 was a variable rate facility based on the three-month LIBOR rate plus 3.5%.
-"CIT Credit Facility" refers to the credit agreement that we entered into on December 12, 2014 with a consortium of six financial institutions represented by CIT Finance LLC, which provided for a \$76.0 million facility consisting of a \$49.0 million term loan and capacity for additional borrowings of \$27.0 million to finance future purchases of certain fixed assets.
-During the first nine months of the fiscal year ended September 30, 2017, increases in the threemonth LIBOR rate compared to rates during the fiscal year ended September 30, 2016 resulted in increased interest expense incurred on outstanding balances under the CIT Credit Facility.
+Our CIT Credit Facility in place during the fiscal year ended September 30, 2016 and the first nine months of the fiscal year ended September 30, 2017 was a variable rate facility based on the three-month LIBOR rate plus 3.5%.
+During the fiscal year ended September 30, 2016 resulted in increased interest expense incurred on outstanding balances under the CIT Credit Facility.
 On June 30, 2017, we refinanced all of our outstanding debt under the CIT Credit Facility with proceeds from the Compass Credit Agreement.
 The Compass Credit Agreement is a variable rate facility based on the one-month LIBOR rate plus 2.0%, thereby reducing our interest costs during the last three months of the fiscal year ended September 30, 2017.
 The Compass Credit Agreement also replaced some higher fixed rate facilities.
 To hedge against future changes in variable interest rates of the Compass Credit Agreement, on June 30, 2017, we entered into an amortizing \$25.0 million interest rate swap agreement tied to the Term Loan.